 Favorite quote from the author:

-This books is one of Tai Lopez’s all time favorites.
+The Selfish Gene is one of Tai Lopez’s all time favorites.
 I remember seeing it sit close to the top of his book list.
 He kept talking about it in the first version of his 67 Steps as well.
 I considered getting it, but thought it was really complicated at the time, so I’ve been putting it off for way too long.

 I loved biology in high school, it’s one of the subjects I majored in, and I’m really happy that Blinkist made this book more accessible to me.
-Originally published in 1976, this book argues that genes are the basic unit of evolution, not individual organisms or even species.
+Originally published in 1976, Richard Dawkins’ book argues that genes are the basic unit of evolution, not individual organisms or even species.
 Due to their naturally selfish behavior, genes merely use organisms as mechanisms to ensure their own survival.
 Different body features, behaviors, and even altruistic actions are nothing but tools for them.